Tobias-Brock/periodontal-modeling/docs/reference/app/index.md

-# pamod.app Overview
+# periomod.app Overview

-The `pamod.app` module includes application-specific classes and methods for running the main functionality of `pamod`.
+The `periomod.app` module includes application-specific classes and methods for running the main functionality of `periomod`.

 ## Available Components